Previous dayMarch 25, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.2 earthquake near Indian Ocean Triple Junction came in on March 25, 2026 at 17:58 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+On March 25, 2026 at 17:58 UTC, a magnitude 4.2 earthquake struck near Indian Ocean Triple Junction.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The epicenter is at -25.894°, 69.430°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25